realpython/python-guide/docs/writing/style.rst

 1. **Positional arguments** are mandatory and have no default values.
-They are the simplest form of arguments and they can be used for the few function arguments that are fully part of the functions meaning and their order is natural.
+They are the simplest form of arguments and they can be used for the few function arguments that are fully part of the function's meaning and their order is natural.
 For instance, in ``send(message, recipient)`` or ``point(x, y)`` the user of the function has no difficulty remembering that those two functions require two arguments, and in which order.